 running in Layer 2 mode for data plane load balancing.
 Data plane load balancing can

-only be configured through Anthos clusters on bare metal, do not modify MetalLB's ConfigMap
+only be configured through GKE on Bare Metal, do not modify MetalLB's ConfigMap

 directly.
 You can use all MetalLB features including